The epic emptiness of Rush Limbaugh’s ‘Breakfast Club’ appearance

 It’s impossible to convince someone of something their livelihood depends on them being skeptical about.
 This is why you never want to be in a debate about white privilege with Rush Limbaugh.

-Of course, that’s exactly where the hosts of the syndicated radio show, The Breakfast Club, found themselves on Monday afternoon, in a no-doubt highly rated episode when the popular morning show taped a special episode with the longtime king of right-wing radio.
-The event was precipitated by Limbaugh denouncing Derek Chauvin, the policeman who murdered George Floyd in Minneapolis, and his colleagues who stood by while it happened and then deciding to engage in a conversation about it with people who disagree with him on everything else.
+Of course, that’s exactly where the hosts of the syndicated radio show, The Breakfast Club, found themselves on Monday afternoon, in a no-doubt highly rated episode the popular morning show taped with the longtime king of right-wing radio.
+The event was precipitated by Limbaugh’s surprising denunciation of Derek Chauvin, the policeman who murdered George Floyd in Minneapolis, and his colleagues who stood by while it happened, which prompted his decision to engage in a conversation about it with people who disagree with him on everything else.

 Interviews that touch on a controversial figure’s politics are super easy to Monday morning quarterback.
-It always seems like there’s a magic-bullet question or followup that if only the interviewer had asked that expertly crafted query at the perfect time, their subject’s knees would have buckled.
+To the audience, it always seems like there’s a neglected magic-bullet question or followup, and if only the interviewer had asked that expertly crafted query at the perfect time, their subject’s knees would have buckled.
 The truth, however, is that some people are just constitutionally incapable of ever admitting that they’re wrong, and especially when it involves a key component of the ideology that their brand is built around.

 The documentarian Errol Morris, for instance, doesn’t even bother trying to force such moments.
 When I asked him why he didn’t hold political molotov-tosser Steve Bannon’s feet to the fire in his documentary, American Dharma, he said, “I sometimes think that when someone’s forced to answer questions, it’s far less interesting than the evasion.
 Or the attempt not to answer, it often tells you even more.
 It may not be as satisfying dramatically, but I think you learn a lot.”